beganovich/snappdf/README.md

 For Windows or Mac you have to use `setChromiumPath()` to provide executable variable path.

 ## Installation
-Composer is required way of installing library:
+Composer is recommended way of installing library:

 ```bash
 composer require beganovich/snappdf